Breaking News

 Pinchos

 If you have spent any time in Spain or consequently eaten Spanish cuisine before, then you have likely heard of pinchos before.
 Pinchos in Puerto Rico are not the same as those in Spain though.
 Puerto Rican pinchos are more like kebabs.
 Meat is put on wooden sticks and cooked over a barbeque pit.
 (Random fact: the word barbeque, comes from a Taíno indian word.
 They were the original inhabitants of the island.)
 Pinchos are sold in a variety of ways ranging from the type of meat to what is cooked with them.
-Pinchos can be of beef, chicken, or pork.
-They can be cooked with plantains, mashed dried plantains (tostones), or peppers and vegetables.
+Pinchos can be of beef, chicken, pork, or even shark.
+They can also be served with plantains, mashed dried plantains (tostones), or peppers and vegetables.

 A line of pinchos